"They Don't Care": Head Coach Rick Bowness Targets Blue Jackets Culture In Postgame Comments, Says It Will Change If He Returns

 By Ed Francis on April 15, 2026 at 12:57 am

-It was the postgame press conference that quickly went viral.
+It was the press conference that quickly went viral.

-The Columbus Blue Jackets season ended Tuesday night with a whimper on the ice, but with a detonation off of it as head coach Rick Bowness called out the team and its culture.
+The Columbus Blue Jackets season ended with a whimper on Tuesday night, but with a detonation off of it.
+Head coach Rick Bowness called out the team and its culture.

-Shortly after the final horn sounded on a sixth consecutive year without a trip to the postseason for the Blue Jackets, Bowness made it very clear why he felt the club wasn't heading to the postseason.
+Shortly after the final horn sounded on a sixth consecutive year without a trip to the postseason, Bowness made it clear why he felt the club wasn't heading to the Stanley Cup Playoffs.

 Bowness pointed to the effort in Tuesday night's 2-1 loss to the Washington Capitals as a microcosm of something larger.